euc-dev/euc-dev.github.io/docs/samples/index.md

 ---
 layout: default
 title: Code Samples
-#permalink: /samples/
 hide:
   #- navigation
   - toc
 ---

-Browse and download code samples from omnissa as well as code samples contributed by the omnissa community.
+Browse and download code samples from Omnissa as well as code samples contributed by the Omnissa community.

 !!!
 Important
     The EUC related samples stored in the VMware Samples Exchange have been migrated to the [euc-samples](https://github.com/euc-dev/euc-samples) :simple-github: and are organised according to Platform.
 Some samples may no longer be present or be located in a different location.
 Please be patient as we work to provide you with a new format.
 Alternatively, feel free to contribute your samples to [euc-samples](https://github.com/euc-dev/euc-samples) directly.